kratzburste14/text-to-music/README.md

 **Text To Music Using Mustango API**

-This project uses Mustango API from Hugging Face and generate 10 seconds of music samples from given text prompt.
+This project uses Mustango API from Hugging Face and generates 10 seconds of music samples from a given text prompt.